Primary-School-Based Art Therapy: Exploratory Study of Changes in Children’s Social, Emotional and Mental Health

 In conclusion, the teachers and children in this primary school perceived art therapy as helpful to the children and that it merits further research in order to develop the approach used by the art therapists and to see if it is effective in larger research studies including more children, schools and art therapists.

-by Alex Mcdonald, Sue Holttum and Nicolas St J. Drey has been made FREE ACCESS here
+by Alex Mcdonald, Sue Holttum and Nicolas St J. Drey has been made FREE ACCESS until 31st December 2019 here

 All BAAT members have FREE ACCESS to all IJAT:Inscape articles through the members' area of the BAAT website here